 Modified Atmosphere Packaging – To keep food as fresh as possible for as long as possible, food products are often packaged under a modified atmosphere.
 Oxygen in the air can react with food, leading to microbial growth and food spoilage.
 A typical modified atmosphere is a blend of nitrogen and CO2.
 This must be carefully monitored to ensure the correct concentration of each gas is present, as what is necessary can change depending on the food.
 Using an atmosphere with elevated CO2 concentrations poses obvious health risks for staff so CO2 detection is necessary to ensure staff can work safely.

-Gas Leak Sensors from Edinburgh Sensors
+Gas Leak Sensor from Edinburgh Sensors